Our Review Process

 Approximately 30 g of Makhana can be consumed by people with diabetes daily.
 This will assist in regulating blood sugar levels and the prevention of spikes.

 Overconsumption of Makhana can also cause allergies and gastrointestinal issues such as constipation, bloating, and flatulence.
 Thus, it should be avoided by people suffering from constipation.

-People who have diabetes must add Makhana in their diet because it helps to control blood sugar.
-Foods with a low glycemic index (GI) are considered good for people with diabetes.
-It is a gluten-free superfood that is loaded with nutrition.
+Yes, Makhana is good for diabetes.
+The glycemic index of Makhana is low, and Foods with a low glycemic index are considered good for controlling blood sugar levels.
+It is also a gluten-free superfood that is loaded with nutrition.
 It is rich in essential nutrients and minerals such as calcium, phosphorus, and magnesium.
 Also know about fasting blood sugar level.

 No, Makhanas does not increase weight.
 On the contrary, Makhana is known to aid in weight loss.
 It has nil cholesterol and fat and is low in sodium.
 It has high carbohydrate content, is protein-rich, fibre-rich, and is gluten-free.
 All of these make it an ideal food choice for all those trying to lose weight.